• Mental Health

 Headspace on Netflix

 Headspace is available through your Netflix account in a three-show collection.
 There is an 8-episode show called “Headspace Guide to Meditation”, a 7-episode show called “Headspace Guide to Sleep”, and an interactive show called “Headspace Unwind Your Mind” where you select a topic to focus on: relaxation, meditation, or sleep.
-These are not full courses, like you will find in the Headspace app subscription, but are fine if you are curious what Headspace is like.
+These are not full courses, like you will find in the Headspace app subscription, but are fine if you are curious about what Headspace is like.
 While some of the episodes correspond to the app, not everything does so it is worth signing up for one of the Headspace app’s free trials.

 Headspace on YouTube